 Acoustic/Elastic Sensing with Optical Breakdown Shocks

-When managing ships or other ocean infrastructure, it is important to monitor the health of your structures, and to identify unknown objects on the surface.
-These types of inspection tasks currently require significant time and money to carry out, because the relevant sensors must make contact with the inspection target.
-In order to enable faster and more thorough inspections, I am developing an acoustic sensing technique that uses high-power lasers to create sound at controllable points in the water, through a process called optical breakdown.
-This technique will allow an underwater vehicle to remotely identify materials, and to create maps of material properties along an underwater surface.
+When managing ships or other ocean infrastructure, it is important to monitor the health of structures and to identify unknown objects on the surface.
+These types of inspection tasks currently require significant time and money to carry out, largely because the relevant sensors must make contact with the inspection target.
+In order to enable faster and more thorough inspections, I developed an acoustic sensing technique that uses a high-power laser to create sound at controllable points in the water, through a process called optical breakdown.
+By listening to how the short optical breakdown pulse scatters off of underwater objects, information about the material's composition and geometry can be calculated.
+This technique provides a new approach for underwater vehicles to remotely map structural and material properties along an underwater object.

 Vortex Interactions for Underwater Propulsion

 Underwater robots can maneuver more precisely if they use pulsed jets instead of propellers to generate thrust.
 But in situations where multiple jets are needed - like when a robot needs to dock to a structure, or when a swarm of robots need to coordinate their activities - it is unclear how to best coordinate all the jets involved.
 In order to design and control underwater robots for efficient motion, it is critical to understand how the jets' wakes can interact, and how these interactions affect the thrusters' performance.
 To do this, I built an experiment to measure thruster performance when pulsed jets are ejected simultaneously.
 As the jets develop, vortex rings are formed in the wake; when the jets are close enough, the vortex interactions reduce thruster performance.
 To explain this behavior, I developed a physical model that agrees well with the data.
 My experiments show how some pulsing strategies can hurt performance, suggesting new strategies that leverage the vortex interactions to improve performance.